murali980/StepIn_Mini_Project/1_Requirements/Readme.md

 Strength:
 It can be access easily and can update the deatils and we can also pass the details.
 Weakness:
+The user interface will not be so effective because we are running in console.
 Opportunities:
 We can modify the deatils at any time like when ever an employee has change his details to update then they can easily access.
 Threats: